flatcar-archive/flatcar-docs/os/booting-with-qemu.md

 ssh coreos
 ```

-### Container Linux Configs
+### Flatcar Linux Configs

-Container Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Container Linux Configs.
+Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Flatcar Linux Configs.
 These configs are then transpiled into Ignition configs and given to booting machines.
 Head over to the [docs to learn about the supported features][cl-configs].
 An Ignition config can be passed to the virtual machine using the QEMU Firmware Configuration Device.
 The wrapper script provides a method for doing so:

 ```sh
 ./coreos_production_qemu.sh -i config.ign -- -nographic